*** 20th Anniversary: 2003 to 2023 ***

 Many facts about air pollution.

-I've got Air pollution facts!
-Magazines publishing earth science current events have crammed air quality issues down our throats for a number of years, now.
-And for good reason, too.
-We've actually seen some successes.
+Air pollution facts: I've got them!
+Earth science magazines have been cramming air quality issues down our throats for a while.
+It's for good reason, too.
+We've actually had some success.

-While there are more vehicles on the road than ever before, certain air pollution solutions have been enacted in key locations.
+There are more cars on the road than ever, but some air pollution solutions have been implemented.

-Here's a bit of history: Cities are becoming less polluted than they used to be.
-Here's an example: Today, Mexico City has some of the most polluted air in the world and exceeds the U.S. pollution standards much of the time.
-Yet as far back as the 1950's, the air in southern California was more polluted than the air is today in Mexico City.
+Here's some history: Cities are getting less polluted.
+I'll give you an example: Mexico City has had some of the most polluted air in the world and recently exceeded U.S. pollution standards on a regular basis.
+As far back as the 1950s, southern California air was more polluted than Mexico City air at its worst.

-The remarkable thing about all this is that most North Americans don't even know about the progress made in the fight against ground-level air pollution.
-When polled, about two thirds of the people asked stated that they thought our air was becoming more polluted.
+It's amazing how many North Americans don't even know about the progress made against ground-level air pollution.
+Almost two thirds of people polled said they thought our air was getting worse.

-Even though there has been much progress made in combating air pollution, we still have a ways to go.
-Here are some additional facts about reducing our own effect on the atmosphere.
+Even though air pollution has been reduced a lot, we still have a long way to go.
+Additional facts about reducing our own impact on the environment.